Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 So in other words, when you look at it in those terms, the Republicans hold nearly all the cards, but not all the cards.

-Um they can in the Senate stop it.
+They can, in the Senate, stop it.

-So, in other words, hold them to account.
+So in other words, hold them to account.

 They can sort of force an impasse, which is exactly sort of what this is, isn't it?

-Non-essential work government workers were like put on was it furlough.
+Non-essential work government workers were like, put on, was it furlough?

-Well why would why do they ever come back?
+Why do they ever come back?

 If they're not essential, there's no need for them, is there?